SDeGraff/Baconator-/README.md

 ## Installation & Testing

 To install or test Baconator, start by cloning the repository to your local machine.
 While in the root directory of the project, install the Node dependencies by typing `npm install`, and then seed the database by typing `npm seed`.
-Make sure to create a MySQL database and seed it with test data.
+Make sure to create a MySQL database, seed it with test data, and configure database access in the .env file.
 Finally, start the server by typing `npm start` and open `localhost:3001` in your browser.

 ## Technologies Used